1931 Speedway Southern League

-The 1931 Southern League was the third season of speedway in the United Kingdom for Southern British teams, and its final season before amalgamation of the Southern and Northern Leagues.
+The 1931 Southern League was the third season of motorcycle speedway in the United Kingdom for Southern British teams, and its final season before amalgamation of the Southern and Northern Leagues.
 The Northern teams also had their third season known as the 1931 Speedway Northern League.

 Summary

-Both Birmingham teams based at Perry Barr and Hall Green had left as had Coventry who returned mid-season to replace Leicester who were liquidated in April.
-Harringay Canaries resigned in June to be replaced by Belle Vue who then rode both in the Northern and Southern Leagues.
+Both Birmingham teams based at Perry Barr and Hall Green had left the league but the latter did ride in the National Trophy.

+Coventry returned mid-season to replace Leicester Stadium who were liquidated in late May.

+Harringay Canaries resigned in June to be replaced by a Belle Vue team, who then rode both in the Northern and Southern Leagues, the latter as Manchester.
 Nottingham closed in July but they were not replaced and their results stood.
 The league season was the longest in the short history of the competition as teams met each other four times instead of twice.

 The Wembley Lions won their second consecutive title finishing three points clear of 1929 champions Stamford Bridge.
 The league suffered a fatality during the match between Belle Vue and Wembley at Hyde Road.
 James Allen (known as Indian Allen) was thrown from his bike and hit his head on a fence, trying to avoid a rider who had fallen in front of him.
 He died three days later in hospital on 12 September 1931.
+Another rider Noel Johnson of Plymouth had been killed in a challenge match against Coventry reserves on 25 August.